VonDoogles/TLD-QualityOfLife/README.md

 # Quality Of Life
 A mod for The Long Dark that makes several changes to the UI in hopes to make the game more consistent and easier to control.
+Also contains some options to make the game more difficult.

 # Features
+## Animation
+### Play Harvest Anims
+When true, plays the new harvest anims, when false uses the old progress bar.

 ## Crafting
 ### Remember Filter
 Remembers which crafting filter was selected, and restores it when the crafting UI is opened.

+## Difficulty
+### Allow Take Torch
+Allows taking torchs from lit fires.

+### Cat Tail Calories
+The amount of calories Cat Tail stalks have.
+- OneThird - 1/3 the normal calories.
+(50)
+- TwoThird - 2/3 the normal calories.
+(100)
+- Default - the normal amount of calories.
+(150)

+> [!WARNING]
+> Calorie count for inventory is saved.
+Before removing/disabling this mod, set Cat Tail Calories back to Default and save the game.

+### Cat Tail Harvest Stalk
+Enable/Disable harvesting Cat Tail stalks.

+### Cat Tail Harvest Tinder
+Enable/Disable harvesting Cat Tail tinder.

+### Stick North
+When enabled, items drop like normal.
+When disabled items are randomly rotated when dropped to prevent using stick north.

+### Meat Settings
+Settings to control the min/max KG of meat that Bear, Deer, Moose and Wolf carcas will have.

+## Food
+### Cook Filter Reheat
+Filter reheatable items in the Cook UI.

+### Eat Pick Units
+Show the Pick Units UI to select how many stackable food items to eat.

 ## Fire
 ### Auto-Select Lit Torch